ariassd/vscode-load-terminals/README.md

 ## Requirements

-- Visual Studio Code 1.53.0 or higher
+- Visual Studio Code 1.62.0 or higher

 ## Latest release notes

-### 1.2.1
+### 2.0.0

-- Fix: Naming new terminals ( not splitted )
-- Know bug: Renaming splitted terminal does not work with vscode version 1.57.1
-- Command list on configuration, Now you can define a list of commands to be executed in the configuration file.
+> Note! this version broke the original configuration file.

+- Change: Remove `workspaceConfiguration` folder.
+Configuration file (`LoadTerminal.json`) moved to `.vscode/terminal-loader.json`
+- Change Some code refactor and libraries updates

+Release additional notes:

+- Sometimes when you define a split the behavior is not the expected due some issues with promises and thenable
+- Unfortunately it is not possible yet assign terminal icons and terminal colors

 [See full change log here](CHANGELOG.md)